Link Air Suspension Compared to Rubber Block or Leaf Spring

 While all suspensions perform well when the truck is fully loaded, the ride characteristics change dramatically when partially loaded or without cargo.
 In that situation, traditional rubber block and leaf spring suspensions will transmit every bump and depression the road contains.
 Occupants inside the cab will experience cumulative trauma to the body, while mounted equipment will suffer stress cracks and jarring, increasing maintenance costs and decreasing the life of the vehicle.

-Benefits of a Link Air Suspension Compared to Traditional Rubber Block or Leaf Spring
+Benefits of the Link Air Suspension

 Due to their simplicity, rubber block suspensions are the most common type of chassis suspension, yet they provide the least amount of protection.
 Because rubber blocks are inheritably stiff, high-frequency, low-amplitude forces, as well as low-frequency, high-amplitude forces, are transmitted very quickly into the truck’s frame and up into the cab, doing very little to cushion the blow.
 Leaf spring suspensions are also quite prevalent, and while they provide better articulation and energy absorption than rubber block, they still transmit high-frequency, low-amplitude forces into the frame.
 At the other end of the spectrum, air suspensions are very flexible and are the best at dampening vibrations and stress on the vehicle.